rkharkar/pvwdc-videos/README.md

 ## Fuzzy Matching

-To implement approximate matching (fuzzy matching) for locations and activities, I am using algorithms that employ the Leveshtein distance as a measure of distance between two strings.
-Distance is computed by looking at the cost incurred when replacing one string with another.
+To implement approximate matching (fuzzy matching) for locations and activities, I am using algorithms that employ the Leveshtein distance as a measure of similarity between two strings.
+Similarity is computed by looking at the cost incurred when replacing one string with another.
 Insertions, deletions, and substitutions have associated costs.
 The costs are:
  * Insertion - 1
  * Deletion - 1
  * Substitution - 2